shrey231/AmazonItemTracker/README.md

 * In terminal - pip install selenium
 * Download chrome driver based on your version of chrome from the internet
+* Enable email address to have access to "less secure apps" so that python smtp libarary can use address to send and receive emails (Warning: Not recommended to be used on main email addresses)

 ```